kuznia-rdzeni/linux-on-litex-coreblocks/README.md

 Notes
 -----

-* There is a bug in Vivado synthesis step.
-Bitstreams targeting Xilinx devices will probably fail to work on FPGA.
-Needs further investigation. `standard` coreblocks configuration with icache additonally disabled may work.
+* This is still in Work in progress state, YMMV.
+Contributions welcome.
 * Due to using only Linux core-local (RISC-V Hart-Local) interrupt controller, many drivers are broken - ex. serial driver fall-backs to polling.
 (Will fix)
+* Arty A7 build tested with Vivado 2024.2 (there are workarounds for Vivado verisions >=2023.1 synthesis included in Coreblocks).